Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Related Works

 \subsection{Loss Functions}

-One of the key challenges in ED lies in the extreme class imbalance between edge and non-edge pixels.
-Therefore, traditional Binary Cross-Entropy (BCE) loss is inadequate in such scenarios, as it treats positive and negative samples equally.
-To mitigate this, the Weighted Binary Cross-Entropy (WBCE) loss has been widely adopted.
-By assigning higher weights to edge pixels, WBCE significantly improves edge prediction accuracy.
+Beyond architectural innovations, the design of loss functions plays a decisive role in shaping the perceptual behavior of ED models.
+A central challenge arises from the extreme class imbalance between edge and non-edge pixels.
+The standard Binary Cross-Entropy (BCE) loss is often inadequate, as it treats both classes equally, leading to biased optimization.
+To mitigate this, the Weighted Binary Cross-Entropy (WBCE) loss assigns greater importance to edge pixels, thereby improving recall and overall edge accuracy.

-Nevertheless, models trained with WBCE often rely on post-processing techniques like Non-Maximum Suppression (NMS) to sharpen edge maps and improve visual quality.
-This introduces discontinuities in the pipeline and can hinder the integration of ED technology with high-level tasks.
-Alternative loss functions have been proposed to overcome these limitations.
-Dice loss \cite{DS2018Learning} balances edge preservation with the suppression of the total edge-pixels in the predictions.
-Tracing loss \cite{HX2022Unmixing} emphasizes both the proportion of the predicted edges around true edges and the suppression of the average error in textures.
-AP-loss \cite{CL2019Towards} and Rank-loss\cite{CK2024RankED} further address the imbalance of edges and textures by ordering techniques.
-These losses can be employed to improve the perceptual quality of edge predictions or for other purposes.
+However, WBCE-based models typically depend on post-processing methods such as Non-Maximum Suppression (NMS) to enhance visual sharpness.
+These additional steps disrupt end-to-end optimization and complicate integration into higher-level vision pipelines.
+To overcome such limitations, several alternative losses have been proposed.
+The Dice loss \cite{DS2018Learning} balances edge preservation and suppression, while the Tracing loss \cite{HX2022Unmixing} emphasizes edge continuity and texture discrimination by considering spatial proximity to ground truth.
+Ranking-based losses such as AP-loss \cite{CL2019Towards} and Rank-loss \cite{CK2024RankED} further refine the distinction between edges and textures.
+Although these formulations improve perceptual quality, they often require complex hyperparameter tuning or sacrifice numerical precision.
+For example, Tracing loss requires dataset-specific and layer-wise hyperparameter tuning when applied to multi-layer output architectures such as HED and Dexi, while Rank loss incurs nearly 40 GB of memory consumption when training with a single batch of $320 \times 320$ resolution images and can exhibit instability across certain datasets and models, thereby limiting its generalization capability.

-Despite these innovations, perceptual-improving loss functions often entail trade-offs, such as reduced precision, unstable training, or the need for extensive hyperparameter tuning across datasets and models.
-These constraints limit their practical adoption and generalizability.
-Therefore, designing a loss function that jointly optimizes both quantitative metrics and perceptual edge quality without requiring dataset-specific or model-specific tuning remains a critical and open challenge.
+As perceptually oriented loss functions tend to introduce trade-offs such as unstable convergence or limited generalization across datasets and architectures, designing a loss function that simultaneously enhances quantitative accuracy and perceptual fidelity—while remaining lightweight, stable, and model-agnostic—remains an open and valuable challenge.
+For intelligent vision systems, such perceptually consistent optimization is particularly critical, as it directly determines the reliability of the structural cues that support higher-level reasoning and decision-making.